Data Types

 - Verify connections are valid

-Many effects work best with normalized values (0-1 range):
+Many effects work best with normalized values (0-1 range) so they blend predictably with any output.

 Use these nodes: